weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 The `hybrid` parameter uses both the `bm25` (i.e. sparse vector) and vector (i.e. dense vector) search algorithms, and combines their outputs to produce results.

-The results are determined by a weighting of the two search outputs.
+The results are determined by a weighted combination of the two search outputs.

 :::info Related pages
 - [API References: Vector search parameters # Hybrid](../api/graphql/vector-search-parameters.md#hybrid)